Is Northern Ireland over its Troubles?

 Time to move on.
 Near Bangor, I visited the Somme Heritage Center.
 The museum explains Northern Ireland’s role in WWI with emphasis on three local volunteer divisions.
-At a reconstructed trench, explosions sounded and lights flashed in the dark, attempting to suggest the 1916 Battle of the Somme.
-Of the seven-hundred-sixty men recruited for the 36th Ulster Division from the Shankill Road neighborhood in Belfast, only ten percent survived.
+At a reconstructed trench, explosions sound and lights flash in the dark, attempting to suggest the 1916 Battle of the Somme.
+Of the seven hundred and sixty men recruited for the 36th Ulster Division from the Shankill Road neighborhood in Belfast, only ten percent survived.

-Just south, I toured Mount Stewart, an 18th-century mansion and gardens in County Down, owned by the National Trust.
+South in County Down, I toured Mount Stewart, a mansion and gardens from the 1700s, owned by the National Trust.
 In the dining room are the desk and chairs used by the European heads of state at the signing of the treaty after Napoleon’s defeat in 1815.
-An fourteen-feet-by-eight-feet painting of a championship racehorse, Hambletonian, Rubbing Down, by George Stubbs hangs in the grand staircase.
-A painting of a different horse by Stubbs sold for over $35 million in 2011.
+A fourteen-foot-by-eight-foot painting of a championship racehorse, Hambletonian, Rubbing Down, by George Stubbs hangs in the grand staircase.
+A similar painting by Stubbs sold for over $35 million in 2011.

 Next day I followed the rocky route along the Antrim Coast, mountains sloping steeply to the sea, rolling meadows dotted with sheep and divided by bright-yellow gorse hedges, stone walls, white houses trimmed in black, crumbling castles, lambs and calves in the greenest-green fields.
 Farmers stood nonchalantly in the drizzling rain, talking and smoking.
 Border collies hunkered when I passed.
 The road was a joy to drive and I often had it to myself.
 Circled the beautiful and majestic Glenariff.
 Took the high back road along the water to Torr Head.
 The fog disguised the steepness.

 I had always wanted to see Giant’s Causeway.
 The next morning I rushed to beat the crowds and managed to be one of the first to the site.
-The forty-thousand-plus basalt columns of the causeway were formed by volcanic activity more than sixty-million years ago.
+The basalt columns that make up the causeway were formed by volcanic activity more than sixty million years ago.
 The lava cooled and crystallized into hexagonal columns that, over time, broke into stair steps.
 I clambered around the pillars, taking photos.
 They are other-worldly, which may be why Led Zeppelin featured an image of them on the cover of Houses of the Holy.

-Next I searched for Dark Hedges, difficult to find as it is unmarked on maps.
+Next I searched for Dark Hedges—difficult to find as it is unmarked on maps.
 I guessed at its location and, after a couple of wrong turns, found it, Bregagh Road near Stranocum.
-The Stuart family planted the avenue of beech trees in the 18th century as an entrance to their mansion, Gracehill House.
+The Stuart family planted the avenue of beech trees in the 1700s as an entrance to their mansion, Gracehill House.
 Two centuries later, the eerie canopy of trees has been featured in Game of Thrones.

 After breakfast on a rainy day in Portrush I visited Dunluce Castle.
-First built in the 13th century, the castle was occupied over the centuries by McQuillans, MacDonnells and MacDonalds.
+First built in the 1200s, the castle was occupied over the centuries by McQuillans, MacDonnells, and MacDonalds.
 It is situated on a pinnacle with steep drops on all sides.
 In 1639 the kitchen, along with most of the kitchen staff, collapsed into the sea, after which the lady of the house refused to live in the castle any longer.
 (Most likely the dinner party was ruined too.)

-For over three-hundred-fifty years, local fisherman used a narrow rope-and-plank bridge to cross from the mainland to Carrickarede Island to lay nets for migrating salmon.
-The chasm is only sixty-five feet across but one-hundred feet above the rocks below.
-Of course, when I crossed the swinging bridge, I was pummelled by wind and sheets of sideways rain, which slung the bridge sideways.
+For over three hundred and fifty years, local fisherman used a narrow rope-and-plank bridge to cross from the mainland to Carrickarede Island to lay nets for migrating salmon.
+The chasm is only sixty-five feet across but one hundred feet above the rocks below.
+When I crossed the swinging bridge, I was pummelled by wind and sheets of sideways rain that slung the bridge sideways.
 Looking between the slippery planks, I could see waves crashing below.
 A woman behind me panicked.
 They closed the bridge to help her across.

 Soaked, I decided it was time for an indoor activity, a tour of Old Bushmills.
-King James I (famous for his Bibles) granted Bushmills its license to distill in 1608, although the distillery had been in operation since the 13th century.
+King James I (famous for his Bibles) granted Bushmills its license to distill in 1608, although the distillery had been in operation since the 1200s.
 It claims to be the oldest licensed distillery in the world.
-Bushmills’ water is drawn from Saint Columb’s Rill, a tributary of the River Bush.
+Bushmills’s water is drawn from Saint Columb’s Rill, a tributary of the River Bush.